mangila/webshop/README.md

 This will start:

-- PostgreSQL database on port 5432
+- PostgreSQL 17.5 database on port 5432
 - Zipkin on port 9411

+Note: The README mentions Grafana, Loki, and Prometheus for observability, but these are not currently configured in the docker-compose file.

 ### Running the Backend